Saury997/TSLDSeg/README.md

 # TSLDSeg
-Official implementation of paper: "TSLDSeg: A Texture-aware and Semantic-enhanced Latent Diffusion Model for Medical Image Segmentation"
+[Pattern Recognition 2025] Official implementation of paper: "TSLDSeg: A Texture-aware and Semantic-enhanced Latent Diffusion Model for Medical Image Segmentation"

 This repository is based on [SDSeg](https://github.com/lin-tianyu/Stable-Diffusion-Seg),
 a latent diffusion model for medical image segmentation.